Anthony-Gambale/bibtexyaml/README.md

 # bibtexyaml

 Write your bibliography in YAML and convert it to BibTeX.
-CLI built using [Cobra](https://github.com/spf13/cobra).
+Built using [Cobra](https://github.com/spf13/cobra).

 ### Installation